randcoo/randcoo/README.md

 - 👋 Hi, I’m @randcoo
-- 👀 I’m interested in Java
+- 👀 I’m very interested in programming because it is pure.
-- 🌱 I’m currently learning juc
+- 🌱 I’m currently confused about my career, so I decided to summarize and record all my programming experience.
-- 💞️ I’m looking to collaborate on fall in love.hhh
+- 💞️ I’m doing the coolest thing in my life.
-- 📫 How to reach me zhutao.code@gmail,com
+- 📫 How to reach me zhutao.code@gmail.com

 <!---
 randcoo/randcoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.